Some Trump records taken to Mar-a-Lago clearly marked as classified, including documents at ‘top secret’ level

 But, he added, “there’s no question that it was improper for classified information to be taken to or to reside at Mar-a-Lago.”

-Laufman, who was involved in the investigation of Hillary Clinton’s use of a private email server, said a Justice Department investigation would not focus just on Trump but also those who packed up the classified materials and moved them to Mar-a-Lago, and whether they knew what they were doing.
+Laufman, who was involved in the investigation of Hillary Clinton’s use of a private email server, said a Justice Department investigation would focus not just on Trump but also on those who packed up the classified materials and moved them to Mar-a-Lago, and whether they knew what they were doing.
 He said the next step would be for the FBI to go to the secure facility where the documents were being stored, review the markings for themselves, and then “to broaden its investigation to learn how these documents came to be taken from the White House to Mar-a-Lago and whether anybody associated with that bears potential criminal liability.”

 Former presidents do sometimes receive and hold on to classified information, according to people familiar with presidential records.
 For example, former presidents might receive classified briefing documents in advance of a meeting with a foreign leader.
 But they are supposed to carefully safeguard such documents, keeping them in a safe or other secure facility.